nguyenvanduocit/FaceSDK/README.md

 # FaceSDK

-This SDK wrap some method for faceplusplus.com's API.
+This SDK is the wrapper for faceplusplus.com's API.
 Provides modern ways to use the API in PHP.

 # Install